urani100/liri-node-app/README.md

 The movie-this parameter is used to render information about movies.
 The following syntax must be used to excecute the request: node liri.js movie-this **`<movie name here>`**

-This request will return the follwoing information about the desired song:
+This request will return the follwoing information about a movie:

 1. The Title
-2. The Year: 1999
+2. The Year
 3. The IMDB Rating
 4. The Rotten Tomatoes Rating
 5. The Country